facelessuser/sublime-markdown-popups/docs/usage.md

 var.sublime_version
 :
-    `sublime-version` contains the current SublimeText version.
+    `sublime_version` contains the current SublimeText version.
 This allows you conditionally handle CSS features that are specific to a SublimeText version.

     **Example**
     ```css+jinja